How to Format Time in Excel? (Step by Step)

 We can also customize the time.
 For example, 0.689 is equal to the time of 04:32:10 PM.

 Instead of showing like the below, we can modify it as “04 Hours, 32 Minutes, 10 Seconds”.

 For this, we enter the below custom time code.

 So this will display the time as we have shown above.

 Different Formatting Technique for More than 24 Hours’ Time

-Working with time could be tricky if you don’t know the full formatting technique of time in excel because if you want to enter the time more than 24 hours we need to employ different formatting code.
+Working with time could be tricky if you don’t know the full formatting technique of time because if you want to enter the time more than 24 hours, we need to employ different formatting code.